 By Ryan Pickrell

-In response to these actions, the Department of Defense decided to disinvite China from the Rim of the Pacific exercises — the world’s largest multilateral naval drill.
+In response to Chinese militarization of the disputed region, which has included the deployment of anti-ship cruise missiles and surface-to-air missiles, heavy bombers, and jamming technology to Chinese-occupied territories, the Pentagon disinvited the People’s Liberation Army Navy from the Rim of the Pacific maritime exercises, the world’s largest multilateral naval drills.
 (RELATED: US Kicks China Out Of The World’s Largest International Naval Exercise Over Chinese Militarization In The South China Sea)

 Content created by The Daily Caller News Foundation is available without charge to any eligible news publisher that can provide a large audience.
 For licensing opportunities of our original content, please contact firstname.lastname@example.org.